wunderwuzzi23/blog/content/posts/2021/offensive-bpf-detections-initial-ideas.md

 ### Investigate and leverage existing BPF malware detection kits

-There has not been a lot of work in this regards, but there are two projects I want to look at more closely when it comes to detections:
+There has not been a lot of work in this regard, but there are two projects I want to look at more closely when it comes to detections:

 * https://github.com/Gui774ume/ebpfkit-monitor
-* https://github.com/pathtofile/bpf-hookdetect (migth not be just about eBPF, but general kernel rootkits)
+* https://github.com/pathtofile/bpf-hookdetect (might not be just about eBPF, but general kernel rootkits)

 ## Conclusion